PoliticalGraveyard.com

 Winifred Driscoll — of New Haven, New Haven County, Conn.
 Democrat.
 Member of Connecticut Democratic State Central Committee, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.

 Elizabeth Dubs — of Rowayton, Norwalk, Fairfield County, Conn.
-Candidate for Presidential Elector for Connecticut.
+Natural Law candidate for Presidential Elector for Connecticut, 1996 (on behalf of John Hagelin and Vinton D. Tompkins).
 Female.
 No longer involved in politics.
 Still living as of 2002.

 Louise Day Duffy — of West Hartford, Hartford County, Conn.
 Democrat.
 Delegate to Democratic National Convention from Connecticut, 1932.
 Female.
 Burial location unknown.